RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Results

 \subsection{Initial Observations}

-To illustrate the effectiveness of the described methods, the results of a template attack via impedance analysis\cite{monfared2023leakyohm} is provided in this section.
-Although, we will investigate a detailed analysis with regards to MTD against Template Impedance Analysis (TIMA), here we only showcase an initial observations with regards to measured impedance leakage when employing the proposed MTD.
+To illustrate the effectiveness of the described methods, the results of a template attack via impedance analysis~\cite{monfared2023leakyohm} are provided in this section.
+Although we will perform a detailed analysis with regards to MTD against Template Impedance Analysis (TIMA), here we only showcase initial observations with regards to measured impedance leakage when employing the proposed MTD.

-Figure \ref{fig:imp_init} demonstrates the impedance template leakage on both described hardware multiplexing.
-Figure \ref{fig:imp_init_a} shows the template impedance leakage on a single target bit where slice multiplexing is activated and target bit is loaded into four different slices.
+Fig.~\ref{fig:imp_init} demonstrates the impedance template leakage on both described hardware multiplexing in Sect.~\ref{sec:multiplex}.
+Fig.~\ref{fig:imp_init_a} shows the template impedance leakage on a single target bit where slice multiplexing is activated and the target bit is loaded into four different slices.
 As shown, a considerable amount of frequency shift as well as leakage change is measured for this scenario.
-On the other hand, Figure \ref{fig:imp_init_b} shows the impedance leakage of the same bit where it is implemented in the same slice but scrambled with adjacent registers.
-As depicted, the frequency shift as well as leakage variations in this case is much less compared to slice swapping technique.
-However, since TIMA is bit-wise attack, small single bit alterations in leakage, significantly reduces the success rate during the attack phase \cite{monfared2023leakyohm}.
+On the other hand, Fig.~\ref{fig:imp_init_b} shows the impedance leakage of the same bit where it is implemented in the same slice but scrambled with adjacent registers.
+As depicted, the frequency shift, as well as leakage variations in this case is much less compared to the slice-swapping technique.
+However, since TIMA is a bit-wise attack, small single-bit alterations in leakage, significantly reduce the success rate during the attack phase~\cite{monfared2023leakyohm}.